vic-ma/howtodismantle.github.io/_posts/2024-12-03-How-to-use-RFC_READ_TEXT-to-handle-SAP-production-order-operation-texts-with-Peakboard.md

 ## Building the Peakboard application

 We already discussed the download of a production order in [this article](/Dismantle-BAPI_PRODORD_GET_DETAIL-How-to-get-production-order-details-from-SAP.html).
 We learned how to use BAPI_PRODORD_GET_DETAIL to get a list of components that are used in the order.
-In this first step we do exactly the same but download the operations.
+In this first step we do exactly the same but download the operations instead of components.

 In the Peakboard application we place two text fields for the production order number and operation number and bind it to two variables we will use later.